CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 #### 2. Mass Detection

 This step creates mass lists from your raw data.

 Perform mass detection on MS level 1: Menu: Raw data methods / Mass detection / Set filter : MS level 1

 **IMPORTANT** Set an appropriate intensity threshold.
 You can use the preview window to assess the right threshold on your data.
 As a rule of thumb, the value should at least correspond to the minimum value set for the triggering of the MS2 scan event.
 (Example: MAXIS-QTOF: 1E3, Q-Exactive 1E4)

 Perform mass detection on MS level 2.
-The same masslist name must be used.
+The same mass list name must be used.

 Go to Menu: Raw data methods / Mass detection / Set filter : MS level 2.